psm14/claude-code-devcontainer/README.md

 ## License

 This devcontainer feature is provided under the MIT License.
+This feature simply installs Claude Code, which itself is distributed under [its own license](https://github.com/anthropics/claude-code).